No deal? Tuesday is federal deadline for Colorado River states to develop agreement framework

 The operating guidelines cover how much water the upper and lower basin states can use from the river, and, more importantly, how much those allocations can be cut.

-That’s at the heart of the dispute between the upper basin states of Colorado, Wyoming, New Mexico, and the lower basin states of California, Arizona, and Nevada.
+That’s at the heart of the dispute between the upper basin states of Colorado, Wyoming, New Mexico and Utah, and the lower basin states of California, Arizona and Nevada.

 The goal is to keep high enough water levels in Lake Powell, which serves the upper basin states.
 Lake Mead is also important in negotiations, as it not only serves the lower basin states but also generates hydropower at the two dams on the lake, Glen Canyon and Hoover.